 2. Catch up on some reading.
 Right now I'm reading Essential Psychodynamic Psychotherapy-An Acquired Art by Teri Quatman in preparation for a course I am teaching in the fall.
 It's perfect for summer because her writing style is so approachable and enjoyable.

 3. Take a couple of hours to look more closely at your numbers.
 Look over your profit and loss statements.
 Are there places where you are spending too much (think subscriptions you don't want anymore)?
 Spending too little (think investing in practice building support)?
 What is your average hourly fee right now?
 Is it what it needs to be to meet your income goals?
 Have no idea about profit and loss statements?
 Use the hour to learn about them.

 4. Do some visioning.
 Is there a class you might want to teach?
 A workshop?
 A talk?
 What way of letting the world know about your gifts and services resonates with you?
 Being able to imagine it is the first step of getting outside your comfort zone.

 5. Plan for fall.
 Lots of classes, groups and trainings will start up in the fall.
 Decide what you want to learn to keep things fresh, or where you want to invest in more support.
-(If you are in the Bay Area, check out my upcoming consultation group.)
+(Interested in learning about money in private practice?
+Check out Money in the Clinical Dyad)

 6. Get outside and get some perspective.
 Go somewhere with an expansive view (I'm partial to the Oakland hills and the Marin Headlands) and get some perspective.